 Dr. Marcos Santander is interested in high-energy neutrino astrophysics and multi-messenger searches for neutrino sources using gamma-ray and X-ray telescopes.

 The main theme of Dr. Okada’s research is to reveal new physics beyond the Standard Model from the theoretical point of view, based on the experimental results.
 Along this direction, Dr. Okada has been working on various topics of particle physics phenomenology such as new physics model buildings, supersymmetry, extra-dimensional models, grand unified theory, neutrino physics, high energy collider physics, particle cosmology, and astroparticle physics.
-For a publication list see here.
+See a list of publications here.